KeremTurgutlu/ventricle/dev/README.md

     - MR: Absolute path for processed mr data
     - CT: Absolute path for processed mr data

-**output:** Defines where the csv split data is located.
+**csv_splits:** Defines where the csv split data is located.
 These csv files are again shared by us.
 They have train, valid, test1 and test2 information.

     - ATLAS:  Absolute path for `atlas_splits_df.csv`
     - MR:  Absolute path for `mr_splits_df.csv`